px1624/LeetCode-study-guide/Week001/1689/README.md

 ### Idea：
 The essence of this problem is to find the largest single number in a string of numbers.
-After reading the question, we know that Deci-Binary Number will only contain zero or one, and cannot start with zero.
+After reading the question, we know that Deci-Binary Number only contains zeros or ones, and cannot start with zero.
 The definition of Deci-Binary Number means that a single number **x** in a string of numbers requires **x** deci-binary Numbers(each of these is a 1) to form it.
 #### e.g.
 <pre>
  <b>2:</br>